synanetics/synfhir-store/docs/updating-model-fhir-store.md

-# How to update a Model FHIR Proxy container
+# How to update a FHIR Appliance container

 ---

-Updates to the Model FHIR Proxy are released regularly and to ensure that you are running the latest version please follow the instructions below.
+Updates to the FHIR Appliance are released regularly and to ensure that you are running the latest version please follow the instructions below.

 ---

-## Updating The Model FHIR Proxy Docker Container
+## Updating The FHIR Appliance Docker Container

 ### Docker Compose